arivan-amin/Healthcare-Clean-Microservices/README.md

 It serves as a practice project to demonstrate the implementation of microservices using modern **Java** and **Spring Boot** and follow some of the best practices in development.

+---

 ## Notable Features

-- **Automatic Audit Logs Recording**: Uses Spring AOP to create Audit Events automatically whenever any API in any of the services are called and uses Kafka to send them to the Audit Service to be recorded, allowing the controllers to be clutter-free and simple.
+- **Automatic Audit Logs Recording**: Uses Spring **AOP** to create Audit Events automatically whenever any API in any of the services are called and uses **Kafka** to send them to the Audit Service to be recorded, allowing the controllers to be clutter-free and simple.
-- **Clean and concise Restful API in all services**: the API follows the modern best practices in Restful services recommendations like using ResponseEntity and returning ProblemDetails.
+- **Clean and concise Restful API in all services**: the API follows the modern best practices in Restful services recommendations like using **ResponseEntity** and returning **ProblemDetails**.
-- **CQRS**:
+- **CQRS**: Command and Query Separation Principle to implement Business logic.
 - **ArchUnit**: to validate architectural boundaries and verify adherence to best coding standards
+- **@RestControllerAdvice**: to handle specific exceptions and return a unified and standard error response instead of an exception stack trace using Spring **ProblemDetail**.
+- **OpenAPI and Swagger Docs**: to provide detailed documentation for all endpoints.
+- **Entity and DTO separation**: decouples core business logic from presentation using request and response pojo.
+- **Core Entity and Jpa separation**: core entities have no association with JPA and are never annotated with @Entity.

 ## Quick Info